Tagged "ai"

 Knowing When To Use AIs Versus Search Engines

-Understand the differences between LLMs and Search Engines so that you know how to use each tool effectively.
+At classroom level, know how to use each tool effectively.

 The Power of the Maker Mindset in the Age of AI